About the Program

 Who should apply for this program?
 Students with an interest in cybersecurity policy and a background in either policy or technology are encouraged to apply.

 Are there are any prerequisites to apply?
-Prospective students should have a solid background in computer science (major, strong minor, or the equivalent) OR an undergraduate degree in political science, international relations, economics, or a related field.
+Prospective students should have a solid background in computer science (major, strong minor, or the equivalent) or an undergraduate or advanced degree in economics, international relations, law, political science, or a related field.

 Can I apply for spring admission?
 Yes, beginning in spring 2021.